iKAN2025/frontend/trackerlogin.md

                 } else {
                     alert("Great job, keep it up!");
                 }
-                 // Create a JSON object for tracking data var tracking_string = {
+                 // Create a JSON object for tracking data: How do I add tracking data for each user seperately????/ var tracking_string = {
                      "userName": name,
                      "instrumentName": instrument,